Zeeico/SeniorDesign/notebooks/Constantin/README.md

 * Wrote STM32 code to periodically send the thermistor readings, and indicating the absence of a board through a special value in those thermistor values
 * Wrote code for the GUI to receive and display the received temperatures, except when the value is the invalid flag indicating the absence of a board
+* Wrote GUI code to send CAN messages to enable output control through the GUI instead of manually through a debugger.
+Messages from the GUI are for output enable, voltage command, and an empty sign of life message
+* Reworked mainboard CAN code to allow for easier control through the GUI
+* Added some I2C debugging code, tweaked some settings to get output from the buck boost controllers working
+* Added code to enable the alarm part of the code, so far only for CAN issue detection (unable to send, or no reception for some time).
+All the outputs also get disabled whenever the alarm pin gets set high
+* Added code to set the alarm pin when the temperature on any power board gets too high, with some debouncing to avoid erroneous values